blessie-sor/azure-databricks-healthcare-readmission/README.md

 ## MediLuzon Health Network — Hospital Readmission Data Pipeline

-> An end-to-end data engineering project built on Azure Databricks, Delta Lake, and GitHub Actions — centralising hospital data from 10 branches across the Philippines into a unified readmission platform.

 ### Overview
 This project builds an **end-to-end data engineering pipeline** for **MediLuzon Health Network**, a fictional private hospital group with 10 branches across the Philippines.
 Raw hospital data from five source systems is ingested, cleaned, and transformed through a **medallion architecture** on Azure Databricks, producing six Gold KPI tables that answer the network's core question: which branches, diagnoses, and physicians are driving the highest 30-day readmission rates.